 - Return on investment is a general return figure that investors use to quantify investment performance.

-- Earnings per share measures net income earned on each share of stock.
+- Earnings per share measures the net income earned on each share of stock.

 - Price-earnings ratio reflects investors’ assessments of future earnings.